Public Administration (PUBA)

 PUBA 667 Special Topics (3) Topics of current interest in the field of public service and public administration, taught by regular and visiting faculty.
 Repeatable for different topics up to six credit hours.
 A-F only.
 Pre: consent.

-PUBA 690 Practicum (3) Placement in public, private, and nonprofit organizations to observe and analyze organizational functions and processes while undertaking projects of use to the host agency.
+PUBA 690 MPA Practicum (3) Placement in public, private, and nonprofit organizations to observe and analyze organizational functions and processes while undertaking projects of use to the host agency.
 Repeatable one time.
-Pre: 601.
+A-F only.
+Pre: with a minimum grade of B: 602, 603, and 604.

 PUBA 699 Directed Reading (V) Repeatable unlimited times.